-Scheduled maintenance of the 6300 includes calibration once a year.
+Scheduled maintenance of the 6200 includes calibration once a year.
+The calibration procedure is described in Section 6.

-Calibration of the 6300 must be done only at a Laversab Authorized Calibration Center.
+Calibration of the 6200 must be done only at an Authorized Calibration Center.

 Other than annual calibration, there are no other scheduled maintenance requirements.